 ARP-1536, our humanized monoclonal antibody directed at the same target as subcutaneous razuprotafib, is in preclinical development.
 We are evaluating development options for ARP-1536, including subcutaneous injection for the treatment of diabetic vascular complications, e.g., diabetic nephropathy and intravitreal injection as an adjunctive therapy for diabetic macular edema.
-We are also developing a bispecific antibody that binds both VEGF and VE-PTP which is designed to inhibit VEGF activation and activate Tie2.
+We are also developing a bispecific antibody that binds both vascular endothelial growth factor ("VEGF") and vascular endothelial protein tyrosine phosphatase ("VE-PTP") which is designed to inhibit VEGF activation and activate Tie2.
 We believe this bispecific antibody has the potential to be an improved treatment for wet AMD and diabetic macular edema via intravitreal injection.